NBISweden/ML4Life/index.md

 ---

-Welcome to our landing page for biostatistics and machine learning courses, run by NBIS, SciLifeLab bioinformatics platform, Sweden.
+Welcome to our landing page for week-long biostatistics and machine learning courses!

-The courses are gearded towards PhD students, researches, and university staff in Sweden who analyze life science research data.
+- **For who?** For PhD students, researches, and university staff in Sweden who analyze life science research data.
+- **By whom?** By NBIS, SciLifeLab bioinformatics platform, Sweden.
+- **Where?** At Uppsala Biomedical Centre, Uppsala, Sweden.

+Currently, we run two courses.
+A basic one, Introduction to Biostatistics and Machine Learning, and more advanced one, Machine Learning for Life Sciences.

 ## Introduction to Biostatistics and Machine Learning